 - (a) An individual who is at least eighteen years of age, and who is not an Eligible Employee may elect to participate in the Program as a Participating Individual outside of an employment relationship with an Eligible Employer.
-This option shall be available on December 31, 2019.
-An Individual may enroll in the Program through any of the methods established in Section 10004(d) by providing the information required in Section 10003(a). - (b) Any recurring Contribution by a Participating Individual must be made at least as frequently as quarterly, must be made through Electronic Fund Transfer, and must be at least \$10. - (c) Participating Individuals may make non-recurring Contributions through Electronic Fund Transfer or by personal check, in an amount of at least \$50. - (d) Businesses that use the services of Participating Individuals have not elected to participate in the Program merely because they, at the request of Participating Individuals, choose to facilitate remittance to the Administrator for deposit into a
+This option may not yetshall be available.
+After complying with the Administrative Procedure Act Chapter 3.5, the Administrator shall post notice of the option on the Program's website (calsavers.com) on December 31, 2019.
+An individual may enroll in the Program through any of the methods established in Section 10004(d) by providing the information required in Section 10003(a). - (b) Any recurring Contribution by a Participating Individual must be made at least as frequently as quarterly, must be made electronically through Electronic Fund Transfer, and must be at least \$10. - (c) Participating Individuals may make non-recurring Contributions electronically through Electronic Fund Transfer or by personal check, in an amount of at least \$50.

-Participating Individual's Account all or a portion of the money owed to such Participating Individuals.
-Exempt Employers that choose to facilitate deposits to a Participating Individual's Account shall take all steps necessary to ensure their payroll deduction IRA programs is not be an employee benefit plan regulated under Title 1 of the Employee Retirement Income Security Act (ERISA).
+(d) Businesses that use the services of Participating Individuals have not elected to participate in the Program merely because they, at the request of Participating Individuals, choose to facilitate remittance to the Administrator for deposit into a Participant's Participating Individual's Account all or a portion of the money owed to such Participating Individuals.
+Exempt Employers that choose to facilitate deposits to a Participant's Participating Individual's Account shall take all steps necessary to ensure their payroll deduction IRA programs shall is not be an employee benefit plan regulated under Title 1 of the Employee Retirement Income Security Act (ERISA).

-Note - Authority Cited: Sections 100010 and 100048, Government Code.
-Reference: Sections 100002 and 100012, Government Code.
+Note - Authority Cited: Sections 100010 and 100048, California Government Code.
+Reference: Sections 100002 and 100012, California Government Code.